austinnorgaard/FT-Web/README.md

-TThis repo is a collection of sub-projects, which when combined will represent the entire FieldTrainer application.
+This repo is a collection of sub-projects, which when combined will represent the entire FieldTrainer application.
 It includes the front end and backend services along with a persistence layer.